melaniagr/phd-prep/README.md

 **supplementary reading** will contain ad-hoc materials that I find useful.

-The **progress-tracker** is meant to give clarity on where I stand.
+**progress-tracker** this file is meant to give clarity on where I stand.

 Each folder has a in-depth readme file with structure.

-I have built this github with the help of Perplexity AI - which has helped my ADHD brain materialize the structure, uploading and everything else, in a short time.
-I intend to continue editing the content as time passes by so it feels more like myself.
-I will include reflections where I find they are needed.
+I intend to continue editing the content as time passes by and will include reflections where I find they are needed.

 Gracias!